TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ### Direction

 The `animation-direction` property defines the reading direction of an animation.
-This property is useful to easily create loops.
+This property is used to easily create loops.

 Possible values are the keywords:

 * `normal` to play the way described in the keyframes
-* `reverse` to play the animation backwards
+* `reverse` to play the animation backward
-* `alternate` to alternatively play forwards and backwards at each iteration
+* `alternate` to alternatively play forward and backward at each iteration
-* `alternate-reverse` to alternatively play backwards and forwards at each iteration
+* `alternate-reverse` to alternatively play backward and forward at each iteration

 The initial value is `normal`.